 The Department of Defense has been quietly working on both the potential threat to our satellites and the larger issue of maintaining space superiority during the past couple of presidential administrations, primarily through space experts in the Air Force.
 Creating a Space Force would elevate and focus those efforts, the thinking goes.
 It would foster a singular military space culture, which would nurture innovation in satellite strategy and defense, strengthen earthbound forces and potentially help safeguard future spacefaring.

-The creation of a Space Force is still being negotiated in Congress, where different versions of it have passed the House and Senate.
-As of press time, it’s unclear whether the new military service will be included in the upcoming defense authorization act — but, with bipartisan support, America’s extraterrestrial military efforts are, one way or another, poised to accelerate.
+With bipartisan support, the Space Force passed the House and the Senate in early December as part of a broad defense spending bill.
+President Trump was set to sign it into law Friday.
+Now America’s extraterrestrial military efforts are poised to accelerate.
 “We don’t want to wait until we get into a space war and aren’t prepared for it in order to go ahead and recognize those problems,” Douglas Loverro, the Pentagon’s point person for space policy during the Obama administration, told me recently.
 “Because the first space war may be the first peer-to-peer conflict the U.S. loses.”
 Indeed, the case for the Space Force is persuasive enough that the real debate isn’t about whether something like it should happen, but rather about what form it should take — and what we here on Earth might expect it to do for us.

 Donald Rumsfeld launched the march toward a Space Force with a chilling image.
 Before he became President George W. Bush’s secretary of defense, he chaired a commission to assess space and national security.
 The commission’s January 2001 report warned: “The U.S. is an attractive candidate for a ‘Space Pearl Harbor.’ ” The stakes back then sound quaint today: The report recalled how a satellite’s malfunction in 1998 had shut down 80 percent of U.S. pagers.
 “If the U.S. is to avoid a ‘Space Pearl Harbor,’ ” the report continued, “it needs to take seriously the possibility of an attack on U.S. space systems.”